jakoch/awesome-composer/README.md

 - [Composer-Shared-Package-Plugin](https://github.com/Letudiant/composer-shared-package-plugin) - Allows you to share selected packages between your projects by creating symlinks.
 - [Composer-Symlinker](https://github.com/e-picas/composer-symlinker) - Enables you to load packages from different directories (instead of loading them from /vendor).
 - [Prestissimo](https://github.com/hirak/prestissimo) - A parallel downloader using `phpext_curl`.
-- [Composer-Curl-Plugin](https://github.com/ngyuki/composer-curl-plugin) - The plugin use phpext_curl for downloading packages.
+- [Composer-Curl-Plugin](https://github.com/ngyuki/composer-curl-plugin) - The plugin uses `phpext_curl` for downloading packages.
 - [Composer-Custom-Directory-Installer](https://github.com/mnsami/composer-custom-directory-installer) - A composer plugin, to install different types of composer packages in custom directories outside the default composer installation path (vendor folder).
 - [Composer-Dependency-Analyzer](https://packagist.org/packages/jms/composer-deps-analyzer) - Allows you to build a dependency graph for an installed composer project.
 - [Graph-Composer](https://github.com/clue/graph-composer) - Provides a graph visualization for your project's `composer.json` and its dependencies.
 - [PackageVersions](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
 - [PackageVersions Deprecated](https://github.com/composer/package-versions-deprecated) - Is a fork of Ocramius/PackageVersions providing compatibility with Composer 1 and 2 on PHP 7+.
-- [Composer Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
+- [Composer-Locator](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
 - [PackageInfo](https://github.com/ThaDafinser/PackageInfo) - Enables you to retrieve all package informations (like version, tag, release date, description).
 - [Composer-Git-Hooks](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.
 - [Symfony-Flex](https://github.com/symfony/flex) - Provides [recipe-based](https://github.com/symfony/recipes) installation and configuration management for Symfony packages.